 Goal # Description Type of Goal

-Engage parents through education, communication, and collaboration to promote student academic success & engagement.
-Maintenance of Progress Goal
+3 Engage parents through education, communication, and collaboration to promote student academic Maintenance of Progress

-State Priorities addressed by this goal.
+success & engagement.
+Goal

-Priority 3: Parental Involvement (Engagement) Priority 6: School Climate (Engagement)
+Priority 3: Parental Involvement (Engagement)

+Priority 6: School Climate (Engagement)

 We rely heavily on our parents at LFCS as they are the direct connection to their students.
 We communicate with parents through email, phone calls, newsletters and social media and we collaborate with them by offering volunteer opportunities in the classroom and at school events, as well as through our Parent teacher leadership council (PTLC), DELAC team and Patriot Legacy Education Foundation (PLEF).